benterkidhiaeddine/simple-pdf-parser/README.md

 # simple-pdf-parser
-This is a simple demo to showcase how to use the pdf.js libary to parse simple pdf files and display them line by line
+This is a simple demo to showcase how to use the pdf.js library to parse simple pdf file and display them line by line